BALANCE & FALLS PREVENTION

-For those 65 and older, falls are more deadly than MVAs, are the leading cause of ER visits, as well as the number one cause of hospital admissions due to trauma.
+According to the Centers for Disease Control: 30% of people aged 65 and older and more than 50% of those above 80 will fall and suffer moderate to severe injuries this year.
+For those 65 and older, falls are the leading cause of ER visits and the number one cause of hospital admissions due to trauma.

 Benefits of our Fall Prevention & Exercise Programs

 Going to physical therapy has fixed my problem.
 I can now comb my hair, carry grocery bags, open doors, and pick up my grandson when he runs into my arms.
 I feel great and strong!
 I can use my arm again without any pain! - A.A.

 The research indicates that effective interventions reduce the risk of fall by 35-40%.
 The term “fall prevention” doesn’t mean totally eliminating falls but rather minimizing the risk.
 In other words, preventing the falls we can.

 For community-dwelling older adults, a minimum of 50 hours of exercise is needed to effectively reduce the risk and rate of falls.
 These hours can be accumulated over a period of 3 months or more.
 Programs that achieved this minimum amount of exercise over a six month period or less are more effective than those that take greater than six months, but both are effective.